RVMLDesigning/portfolio/projects/PlayBooklets/index.md

 </div>

 ## Feedback
-* Founder:  She is a hard worker, open to changes and is flexible.
-She worked with me to determine the brief - reframing what it could be better.
+* _Founder_:  I see you as hard working and open to feedback.
+You worked with me to determine the what I had in mind and helped me articulate it better.
 The final design was to my satisfaction.
-* Parent: The series was vey interesting way to introduce my children to different concepts.
+* _Parent_: The series was vey interesting way to introduce my children to different concepts.
 My children enjoyed the series and learnt a lot through the process.

 ## What did I do?